How compounding can supercharge your ISA returns

 A chart shows investment growth over 20 years based on three different annual investment amounts and assuming an annual return of 5%.
 The £5,000 annual investment grows to £165,330 after 20 years.
 For the £10,000 annual investment it’s £330,660 and for £20,000 a year it’s £661,319.

 Notes: This hypothetical scenario is for illustrative purposes only and doesn’t represent a particular investment or its expected returns.
-It assumes annual returns of 5% before fees.
+It assumes annual returns of 5% after fees.
 Balances reflect the value at the end of each period.
+The value of your investments and the income received from them can fall as well as rise.

-Of course, these are all hypothetical examples.
-In real life, investments can go down as well as up and you may get back less than you invest.
-Market performance will therefore be a key factor in determining how fast your money really grows.
-But by staying invested, you give yourself a better chance to recover from any market dips and benefit from the snowball effect of compound growth.
+Remember, these are all hypothetical examples, and market performance will be a key factor in how fast your money grows.
+However, staying invested gives you a better chance to recover from market dips and benefit from the snowball effect of compound growth.

 Beware the impact of fees

 Another factor that will affect how fast your money grows is fees.
-Just like investment returns, costs compound over time, which means they can really add up and eat into your returns.
+Just like investment returns, fees compound over time, which means they can add up and eat into your overall gains.

 While you can’t control market performance, you can control the fees you pay.
 By choosing low-cost investments, you can keep more of your returns.